 Lower extremity peripheral artery disease is the third leading cause of atherosclerotic cardiovascular morbidity, following coronary artery disease and stroke.This study provides the first comparison of the prevalence of peripheral artery disease between high - income countries (HIC) and low - income or middle - income countries (LMIC), establishes the primary risk factors for peripheral artery disease in these settings, and estimates the number of people living with peripheral artery disease regionally and globally.

-This article describes peripheral arterial disease (PAD) in African Americans, and compare findings in African Americans and whites with PAD.
+This article describes peripheral arterial disease (PAD) in African Americans, and compares findings in African Americans and whites with PAD.

 This brief video gives an overview of both Coronary Artery Disease (CAD) and Peripheral Artery Disease (PAD), the causes of these diseases, and their prevalence.